by Colleen McGuire

 Goreme Open Air Museum

 After the wilderness of Rose Valley and sleepy Cavusin, Cat and I were at first flustered by the flocks of tourists converging on this site.
-Those dreadful mass tourism coaches were idling in the Museum parking lot within lazy reach of tacky souvenir
+Those dreadful mass tourism coaches were idling in the Museum parking lot within lazy reach of

 stands.
 We actually had to wait in line to enter some caves.
 But all that is really of no import because Goreme’s one-time monastic settlement, known as the Open Air Museum, is utterly magnetizing.

 The cave churches, dating from the 10th, 11th and 12th centuries, are probably the most popular attraction in all Cappadocia.
 I’d say convenience of location right off the road is the chief reason.
 Setting aside my ornery observation, the church caves truly earned their World Heritage Site status.
-They are incredibly sculpted, almost to perfection, with vaulted domes, naves, apses, columns, altars and refectories – a word I confess I had to look up.
+They are incredibly sculpted, almost to perfection, with vaulted domes, naves, apses, columns, altars and refectories – a word I confess I had

 A refectory is